Understanding a Tender Offer's Effect on Investors

 Keep in mind that once you accept a tender offer, you are selling your stock.
 This means you may owe capital gains taxes on any increase in the value of the shares you enjoyed over the period during which you held your ownership unless you happen to hold the shares in tax-deferred or tax-free accounts such as a Traditional IRA or Roth IRA.

 If you reject the tender offer or miss the deadline, you get nothing.
 You still have your 1,000 shares of Company ABC and can sell them to other investors in the broader stock market at whatever price happens to be available.
 In some cases, the people behind the initial tender offer will come back and make a secondary tender offer if they did not receive enough shares or want to acquire additional ownership in which case you might have another bite at the apple.
-However, as mentioned earlier, if you don't tender but enough people do, you're probably going to be forced out of your ownership, anyway, as the enterprise is taken private down the road.
+However, as mentioned earlier, if you don't tender but enough people do, you're may be forced out of your ownership, anyway, as the enterprise is taken private down the road.

 Regulations of Tender Offers in the United States